UNICEF in the

 A climate-induced disaster: the worst drought in 40 years

 Severe drought, coupled with rapidly increasing food prices related to the war in Ukraine, has deepened food insecurity across the Horn of Africa — creating a child malnutrition emergency in Africa's easternmost region.

 The crisis is considered one of the worst climate change-related disasters of the past 40 years.
-Four consecutive failed rainy seasons decimated crops and caused abnormally high numbers of lifestock deaths and loss of livelihoods.
-Shortages of water and pasture have pushed families out their homes and fomented conflict between communities.
+Five consecutive failed rainy seasons have decimated crops, killed livestock and destroyed livelihoods.
+Severe shortages of water and pasture have pushed families out their homes and fomented conflict between communities.